Checking date: 30/04/2025 12:27:35

 Requirements (Subjects that are assumed to be known)

-Students should have passed all the courses of the first semester.
+Students should concurrently follow all the other courses of the first semester.

 Objectives